Use these quick links to explore this page:

 Sarcoptic mange is clinically diagnosed by examining skin scrapings under a microscope and identifying sarcoptes scabiei.
 Obtaining a definitive diagnosis is difficult with this method as they are fast and difficult is to catch.
 Only 20% of cases have a positive scrape.

 In addition to the symptoms above, a telltale sign that may help with self-diagnosis is that other people and/or pets in your house start itching.
 Symptoms begin to appear about 10 days after exposure.

 A simple home test known as the pinna-pedal reflex test is reportedly about 85% accurate in detecting Sarcoptes mites.
 However, this test can be a red herring as dogs with ear, Demodectic or Cheyletiella mites may also respond with a scratching reflex.
 The test is performed by vigorously rubbing one earflap, moving from the tip down to the base of the ear for at least five seconds.
-A positive result is indicated by the hind leg moving as if to scratch the ear.
-Ears usually have the mites and their sensitivity triggers a scratching reflex.
+A positive result is indicated if the dog reacts with a scratching reflex with a hind leg moving as if to scratch the ear.
 Here is a video of one being performed.